SNEWS2/snewpy/doc/paper.md

 # Acknowledgements

+This work is supported by the National Science Foundation “Windows on the
+Universe: the Era of Multi-Messenger Astrophysics” Program: “WoU-MMA:
+Collaborative Research: A Next-Generation SuperNova Early Warning System for Multimessenger Astronomy” through Grant Nos.
+1914448, 1914409, 1914447, 1914418, 1914410, 1914416, and 1914426.
-This work was supported at NC State by U.S. Department of Energy grant DE-FG02-02ER41216, at University of Rochester by the U.S. National Science Foundation under award number 1914426, at Stockholm University by the Swedish Research Council (Project No. 2020-00452), and at King’s College London by STFC.
+This work is also supported at NC State by U.S. Department of Energy grant DE-FG02-02ER41216, at Stockholm University by the Swedish Research Council (Project No. 2020-00452), and at King’s College London by STFC.

 # References